bennysappetua/Data-Analyst-Portfolio/README.md

 This is my CV in a pdf file.

-This repository intended to showcase skills, share projects and track my progress in Data Analytics related topics.
+This repository intended to showcase skills, share projects and track my progress in Data Analytic related topics.

 ## Table of Contents